nayr974/CommonCents/CommonCents/README.md

 	Visual Studio Code, as a general development environment Postman, for testing any APIs

+Run `npm install` in the /CommonCents folder to install node module dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.